Outrageous Gluten-Free Blueberry Muffins

 The baking mix we use in our gluten-free blueberry muffins

 First off, you’ll need gluten-free flour.
 Sometimes it’s sold as a gluten-free all-purpose baking mix.
 For those that aren’t too familiar with this type of baking mix, it’s usually a combination of brown rice flour, potato starch, tapioca starch, and white rice flour.
 This doesn’t necessarily mean it’ll contain all these ingredients, but most gluten-free baking mixes contain some or all of these ingredients in various proportions.
 The bag or box will also list it as a ‘1 to 1 baking mix.’
 That means that you can directly replace the all-purpose flour with the gluten-free mix and achieve similar results.
-You can also find it online (affiliate link) in case your grocery store doesn’t carry it.
+You can also find it online in case your grocery store doesn’t carry it.

 Everything else you need to make gluten-free blueberry muffins: